codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 `--enable-git-providers --provider bitbucket-server --repo <https_repo_url> --git-token <git_runtime_token>`

-**Enable Git providers**
+**Define Git provider**
 Required.

-Enable Bitbucket Server as the Git provider for the runtime and for the account, instead of the default provider.
+Define Bitbucket Server as the Git provider for the runtime and for the account, instead of the default Git provider.

 * CLI wizard and Silent install: Add the `--enable-git-providers` flag, and then define the provider name through the `--provider` flag.